 The most recent federal government shutdown lasted 35 days and occurred from Dec.
 22, 2018 to Jan.
 25, 2019, becoming the longest shutdown in United States history.
 Nearly 800,000 workers were forced into unpaid leave or work, in federal departments such as Treasury, Agriculture and Homeland Security.
 One of the biggest causes of the shutdown was deadlock over President Donald Trump’s demand for $5.7 billion in federal funds for a U.S.-Mexico border wall.

-However, it is always a good idea to proactively save a small percentage of your paycheck each month just in case an emergency such as a shutdown occurs.
+However, it is always a good idea to proactively save a small percentage of your paycheck each month just in case an emergency such as this occurs.
 It’s generally better to use your savings to pay off your mortgage or rent (as well as loans that include collateral, such as your home), rather than delay or miss payments.

 Frequently asked questions